sambittarai/Final-Year-Thesis-Retinal-Vessel-Segmentation-/prepare_dataset/data_path_list/DRIVE/readme.txt

-Data path index file corresponding to drive dataset will be created here.
+Data path index file corresponding to DRIVE dataset will be created here.